 There’s no way to qualify for Platinum status based on stays or based on spending at Marriott hotels — it’s all about earning 50 elite nights.
-Fortunately there are some good shortcuts, which I’ll discuss below.
+Fortunately, there are some good shortcuts, which I’ll discuss below.

 Earning Marriott Platinum with credit card spending

-Beyond the above limited time credit card offer, there’s one credit card that lets you earn Marriott Platinum status through spending.
+There’s one credit card that lets you earn Marriott Platinum status through spending.
 If you spend $75,000 in a calendar year on the Marriott Bonvoy Brilliant™ American Express® Card then you receive Platinum status.